|Guide||♦||1 Triplog||0 Topics|

-This is an excellent trail any time of the year offering something for every type of outdoor enthusiast.
+Piedra River Trail #596 is an excellent trail at any time of the year, offering something for every type of outdoor enthusiast.
 The trail journeys through a great mix of river canyon, meadows, and forest.
-Wildlife viewing, whitewater rafting, fishing, backpacking, bird watching, wildflower admiring and ample photography opportunities are to be found along this 11.2 mile long trail.
+Wildlife viewing, whitewater rafting, fishing, backpacking, bird watching, wildflower admiring, and ample photography opportunities are 11.2-miles along this 11.2-mile long trail.
 The first couple of miles from each trailhead are relatively busy.
-However, if you venture into the inner stretches of this trail it is possible to find great solitude.
-In the winter months this is one of the only easily accessible trailheads.
-The first few miles provide a great snow shoeing or winter hiking excursion in a relatively friendly environment.
-If you continue on however, this trail becomes a serious undertaking in the winter months.
+However, if you venture into the inner stretches of this trail, it is possible to find great solitude.
+In the winter months, this is one of the only easily accessible trailheads.
+The first few miles provide a great snowshoeing or winter hiking excursion in a relatively friendly environment.
+However, if you continue, this trail becomes a serious undertaking in the winter months.
 The trail ends at the end of First Fork Road (FDR 662) at the First Fork Trailhead; this trailhead is not accessible in the winter months.

 Check out the Triplog.